Michael D. Thomas

 Y. Redalié, "Travailler de ses mains": un modèle plusieurs modes d'emploi"

 Coming of Age in Franco's Spain: Anti-Fascist Rites of Passage in Sender, Delibes, Laforet, Matute, and Martin Gaite.
-Forthcoming with Peter Lang International Academic Publishers, New York.
+New York: Peter Lang, 2014.

 Amistad entre las Américas.
 Edición bilingue del evangelio de Juan (with Daniel Rivera and Dilton de Abreu).
 Belton, Texas: Logos Language Institute, 2005.